Alexa Statistics Update: End of Service Notice

-Get in good with the webmasters by getting involved in their forums and write quality articles on Alexa.
-Webmasters hold a lot of power in determining your Alexa ranking.
-Jennifer Johnson recommends the following to improve your Alexa ranking:
+Strangely Alexa Webmasters hold a lot of power in determining your Alexa ranking.
+It was recommended to activate the following to improve your Alexa ranking:

-Some people love Alexa, some people hate it, but there is no denying that there is value to be found in it.
-Alexa is affordable and can offer great insight to the discerning user.
-There are many valuable tools at your disposal when you use Alexa that can help your website grow and that can help you better understand your website.
-Yes, Alexa has a lot of inaccurate data, but as mentioned, it is still a solid indicator of a websites health.
-When used correctly, Alexa can be a great asset to a website owner.
+Some people loved Alexa, and some people hated it, but there is no denying that there was value to be found in it.
+Alexa was affordable and did offer some great insight to the discerning user.
+There were many valuable tools at your disposal when you used Alexa that could help your website grow, and that could help you better understand your website.